fdifrison/java-persistence/README.md

 `FlushEntityEvent` that will schedule the required UPDATE statements.

-We can conclude that the number of dirty checks is proportional to the number of entities loaded in the persistence context, multiplied by their properties; since even if only one entity has changed, hibernate will scan the entire context, and this can have a significant impact on CPU resources, particularly if the number of managed entities is large.
+We can conclude that the number of dirty checks is proportional to the number of entities loaded in the persistence context, multiplied by their properties; since even if only one entity has changed, Hibernate will scan the entire context, and this can have a significant impact on CPU resources, particularly if the number of managed entities is large.

-To limit this issue we could rely on the hibernate-specific annotation `@DynamicUpdate` which limits the update to the columns that have effectively changed from their first fetch from the persistence context.
-This however will automatically disable batching, even if a batch size is set.
+To limit this issue, we could rely on the Hibernate-specific annotation `@DynamicUpdate` which limits the update to the columns that have effectively changed from their first fetch from the persistence context.
+This, however, will automatically disable batching, even if a batch size is set.

 ### Bytecode enhancement

-It is possible to activate, at build time as a maven plugin, the hibernate bytecode enhancer tool which will allows to hibernate to modify the bytecode of our java class for specific needs.
+It is possible to activate, at build time as a maven plugin, the Hibernate bytecode enhancer which will allow you to Hibernate to modify the bytecode of our java class for specific needs.
 In the specific case, we are interested in the dirty tracking capability of the tool.
-Essentially, the hibernate enhanced class will be able to track before flushing all the changes in the entity properties and mark them for dirty checking using specific getters and setters; In this way, at flush time the persistence context won't need to perform the computation required for dirty checking; instead it will simply ask the entity to return its dirty properties since the entity already holds the states of the changed properties and their name/column.
+Essentially, the Hibernate enhanced class will be able to track before flushing all the changes in the entity properties and mark them for dirty checking using specific getters and setters; In this way, at flush time the persistence context won't need to perform the computation required for dirty checking; instead, it will simply ask the entity to return its dirty properties since the entity already holds the states of the changed properties and their name/column.

 **N.B. the difference in performance needs to be measured in context, and in general it will have significant effect